tinversenorm/aniplay/README.md

 Anime app that lets people view anime, stay updated on airing anime, and track watch history

 Log:
-9/13/15 -- Posted on github, need to finish current and watched; Anime DB not diversified/updated with all from ANN or MAL
+9/13/15 -- Posted on github, current functionality works, need to finish watched; Anime DB not diversified/updated with all from ANN or MAL